uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/numbers.md

 {panel type="curiosity"}

-# Binary cakes -- preventing fires
+# Binary cakes &ndash; preventing fires

 Candles on birthday cakes use the base 1 numbering system, where each place is worth 1 more than the one to its right.
 For example, the number 3 is 111, and 10 is 1111111111.